 - When freezing eggs, you should always break the yolks.
 Whites can be frozen alone, yokes can be frozen alone, or you can freeze them together.
 Yolks do not freeze well unless broken.
 This is also handy when you need just egg whites for angel food cake.

 - Remove eggs from the refrigerator at least one-half hour before beating.
 You will get more volume.

 - If you are going to whip eggs, they should be approximately three days old and at room temperature for the best results.

 - Always use fresh eggs for baking projects, the end results will always be better.

-- When poaching eggs, add a small amount of butter to the tin before placing the eggs inside to prevent them from sticking and the yolks from breaking; the pan is easier to clean, too!
+- When poaching eggs, add a small amount of butter to the tin before placing the eggs inside to prevent them from saing and the yolks from breaking; the pan is easier to clean, too!

 - To beat egg whites quicker and fluffier, add a small amount of salt, let them stand until they are room temperature, then beat.